alcrene/smttask/README.md

     Task.foo = 100000
     Task.run('params')

-would be irreproducible, since Sumatra did not log the new value of `foo`.
+would work but be irreproducible, since Sumatra did not log the new value of `foo`.

 Usage recommendations
 =====================